 The grounds are open all year round.

-To arrange a visit outside these times please telephone 01452 840576.
+The chapel is not staffed on a day to day basis.
+To arrange a visit please email jamesperry@churchofjesuschrist.org.
 The chapel does not have a mains water supply and the toilet facilities are very limited.

 Cost: